doctrine/mongodb-odm/docs/en/reference/reference-mapping.rst

 Mixing Document Types
 ---------------------

-If you want to store different types of documents in references you can simply omit the ``targetDocument`` option:
+If you want to store different types of documents in references, you can simply omit the ``targetDocument`` option:

 .. configuration-block::